Damodiran/Smart-Agriculture-Monitoring-System-Using-IoT-Simulation-/README.md

 🧑‍💻 Authors

-- Damodiran – Final Year B.Tech IT Student
+- Damodiran N – Final Year B.Tech IT Student

 📄 License

 This project is for academic use.
-For commercial inquiries, please contact the author.